And the Word became flesh and lived among us, and we have seen his glory, the glory of the Father’s only son, full of grace and truth. (John 1:14)

 To the men who were struggling with addictions, Jesus was saying, “I struggle with you, and with me you can be free.”

-To the man who was worried about his son’s depression, Jesus was saying, “Remember that there’s no darkness I will not share.”
+To the man who was worried about his son’s depression, Jesus was saying, “Remember that there’s no darkness I will not share and lead you out of.”

 To the husband who was saying goodbye to his dying wife, Jesus was saying, “I will be there to receive the love of your life.
 Someday, we shall all be together.”